 Essays and Conversations

-John Cusack is, like most of his characters, an unconventional hero.
-Not only has he built a successful Hollywood career, but he’s become one of the most outspoken, politically astute artists of his generation.
-As an early supporter of the Freedom of the Press Foundation, and as co-author of Things That Can and Cannot Be Said (with novelist Arundhati Roy), he uses his high-profile position to raise awareness of today’s most urgent political issues.
+Not only has John Cusack built an iconic Hollywood career, but he’s now one of the most politically astute artists of his generation.
+As an early supporter of the Freedom of the Press Foundation, and as co-author of Things That Can and Cannot Be Said—dialogues between himself, novelist Arundhati Roy, Daniel Ellsberg, and NSA whistleblower Edward Snowden—he uses his high-profile position to raise awareness of today’s most urgent issues.

 John Cusack is more than your typical actor.
 Star and writer of some of the most iconic films of the last 30 years—think Sixteen Candles, Say Anything, High Fidelity, and Being John Malkovich, to name a few—Cusack has carved his own unique path through the ups and downs of Hollywood, fame, and growing up on film.
 In this intimate talk, Cusack discusses finding—and sustaining—success in a notoriously fickle industry, all the while keeping his integrity and never losing his creative spirit.
 Framed as a short talk followed by an in-depth Q&A, the ever-affable Cusack applies his trademark wit and transparency to questions about movie-making, growing up in the public eye, persevering with your values, and finding a community that supports you in that quest.